TSP Automatic Enrollment Program: How It Works, Percentages and Updates

 The TSP is the U.S. government’s long-term retirement savings and investment plan for federal employees, including members of the military.
 It is similar to 401(k) plans available across the private sector.

-TSP automatic enrollment automatically integrates newly hired federal employees (those under the Federal Employees Retirement System, or FERS) and military members under the Blended Retirement System (BRS) into the Thrift Savings Plan program.
+TSP automatic enrollment automatically integrates newly hired federal employees under the Federal Employees Retirement System (FERS) and military members under the Blended Retirement System (BRS) into the Thrift Savings Plan.

-The government instituted automatic enrollment in August 2010, and it has dramatically increased the number of people participating in TSP and helped federal employees and service members capitalize on employer matching contributions
+The government instituted automatic enrollment in August 2010, and it has dramatically increased the number of people participating in TSP, helping federal employees and service members capitalize on employer matching contributions and build retirement savings from day one of their careers.

-Newly hired federal workers and service members can opt out of the TSP if they do not wish to contribute.
+Newly hired federal workers and service members can opt out of the TSP if they do not wish to contribute, but doing so means leaving potential matching contributions on the table.

 Impact of the TSP Auto-Enrollment Program

-The Congressional Budget Office (CBO) released a study showing the impact the TSP auto-enrollment (AE) program had on plan participation, contribution as a percentage of salary and other factors.
+The Congressional Budget Office released a study showing the impact the TSP auto-enrollment program had on plan participation, contribution rates, and other factors.
 The results were positive across the board.

 TSP BehaviorHired Before AE (Hired between August 2009 and July 2010)Hired After AE (Hired between August 2010 and July 2011)